mrsamr/osmosis-validator-voting-comparison/README.md

 A simple app that enables a user to compare multiple Osmosis validators based on their voting history.

+Check out the live app [here](https://osmosis-validator-voting-comparison-mrsamr.streamlit.app/).

 ---

 Overview
 --------

+This project is a Streamlit app that displays information on the voting history of Osmosis validators.
+Data is sourced from Atomscan and Flipside Crypto.
+This project is comprised of two main parts:

+1. **Data pipeline.** A batch ETL job that extracts data from Atomscan and Flipside crypto.
+Data is formatted and then stored in a Google Cloud Storage bucket.
+This job is orchestrated via Github actions on a schedule, e.g. every 12 hours.
+The purpose of this batch job is to cache the data for faster response times on the main web app.
+1. **Streamlit web app.** This is the front-end web app which enables users to explore the data.
+This is hosted on Streamlit cloud and can be accessed [here](https://osmosis-validator-voting-comparison-mrsamr.streamlit.app/).

 This project was built by [rmas](https://twitter.com/rmas_11) as an open-source contribution to [MetricsDAO](https://metricsdao.xyz) and to the community in general.
 Please reach out on Twitter if you have any questions or if you would like to collaborate.